Objectives of the Optics & Lasers department:

 In particular, the Optics & Lasers department covers the following research fields:

 - Ultrafast laser sources (bulk and fiber sources, near and mid- R, parametric oscillators)

 - Digital holography : theory and applications (speed measurements, particles tracking)

 - Interferometric imaging of particules (index measurement, droplets evaporation rate…)

 - Soot nanoparticles diagnotics (light-aggregate interaction models, metrology, health impact…)

 - Rainbow refractometry (icing, liquid combustion, CO2 capture by droplets…)

 - Complex vectorial ray tracing models (liquid system imaging and interference calculation)

-- Real-time metrology and ultrafast dynamics (nonlinear dynamics, high-speed imaging, tracking of shock waves)
+- Real-time metrology and ultrafast dynamics (nonlinear dynamics, high-speed imaging)

 articles published in 2019